xshopper/done24bot/developer.md

 The parameter value to be a json object

 Task parameter is accessible from: app['args']
-The execution level parameters are accessible from: app['jobExec']
+The execution level parameters are accessible from: app['argsExec']

 ## List
 You can organise the Tasks into lists